Evaluating Resources with AWS Config Rules - AWS Config

 By using AWS Config to evaluate your resource configurations, you can assess how well your resource configurations comply with internal practices, industry guidelines, and regulations.

-For the maximum number of AWS Config rules per Region per account and other service limits, see AWS Config Service Limits.
+For the maximum number of AWS Config rules for each Region for each account and other service limits, see AWS Config Service Limits.

 For details about the costs associated with resource recording, see AWS Config pricing.